Philippa Spurway Interior Architect

 Map of The Plots I Purchased

-On the map above you can see my original purchase of villas and land on Plot 286.
-The new garden is about a third of Plot 287.
-The whole of Plot 229, on the other side of the small road above the villas, is for parking and a garage.
+On the map above, you can see my original purchase of villas and land on Plot 286.
+The new garden occupies approximately a third of Plot 287.
+Plot 229, situated on the other side of the small road above the villas, is designated for parking and a garage.

-This smaller extra plot above the road and villas is actually a truly fantastic extra purchase, which will be excavated and used to build parking for five cars and eventually a garage.
-All the excavated stone will be used within this project, it will be like having my own mini quarry.
+This smaller, additional plot 229 is proving to be a fantastic extra investment.
+It will be excavated to create parking for five cars and, eventually, a garage.
+All the excavated stone will be used within this project, effectively providing me with my own mini quarry.

-The existing parking platform that came with the villas is very precarious and extremely unattractive and I will be glad to see it go.
+The existing parking platform that came with the villas is both precarious and unsightly, so I'll be glad to see it removed.

-The purchase of this land had to be completed before the project could start.
+The purchase of this land was a necessary step before the main project could start.

 Really Good New Builders

-It is now April I and have just been into Tivat in Montenegro to meet my new builders, well their representative at Prova Restaurant.
+It is now April, and I've just been into Tivat, Montenegro, to meet my new builders, or rather, their representative, at Prova Restaurant.

 8145ECDC-A384-401A-AD90-696BEACB9738